-The Company's family of high-power diode laser products for welding, soldering and surface treatment applications, and their principal market, are discussed below.
+The Company's family of high-power diode laser products for welding and surface treatment applications, and their principal market, are discussed below.

-LASER SERIES POWER RANGE MODE OF EXCITATION PRINCIPAL MARKETS PRINCIPAL APPLICATIONS Diode Lasers 1.0 kW - 3.0 kW Direct current Machine tool Thermal treatment of plastics, cladding, hardening
+LASER SERIES POWER RANGE MODE OF EXCITATION PRINCIPAL MARKETS PRINCIPAL APPLICATIONS Diode Lasers 1.0 kW - 3.0 kW Direct current Machine tool Welding, cladding, hardening

-The Company's high-power diode lasers are designed to meet the requirements of a wide range of soldering, brazing and surface treatment applications like cladding and hardening.
+The Company's high-power diode lasers are designed to meet the requirements of a wide range of welding and surface treatment applications like cladding and hardening.
 The Company's high-power diode lasers are produced and marketed under the DILAS brand.